 By Chloe Singh

-I mean, like who doesn’t get frustrated when seeing a bunch of red spots all over their face?
+Any Individual who may deal with the agony and frustration of waking up in the morning and looking in the mirror seeing a face full of acne knows the heartache it can cause.
+I mean, like who doesn’t get frustrated when seeing a bunch of new spots all over their face?
 Well I surely do, and I bet the majority of individuals reading this article knows what I am talking about.

 Acne can affect a person by causing a person physical pain as well as an emotional heartache.

 Well first and for most, A lot of people have acne and it doesn't have to consume your life.
 Acne is basically caused by a hormonal shift that takes place within a human body that produces a high amount of oil.
 Without treatment the oil begins to build up and eventually clogs the pores this can affect how new skin cells develop, which can result in permanent scarring.

 Treatment for acne depends on the type and condition of the acne situation.
 Some treatments may be painful whilst other treatments may be tender, and treatments may also result in being excessively expensive whilst the cheaper product may just result in being a waste of money.